joshnesbitt/joshnesbitt/src/content/thought/the-real-threat-isnt-ai-its-the-discourse-surrounding-it.md

 To ensure we contribute meaningfully to the future of AI, we need to understand what "better" looks like.
 A few of the ways in which I think about this are:

 * **Aim for transparency:** In how AI is implemented in your product and how you train AI on user data (if at all).
 Be clear about sources and how AI is working (as much as you can be, acknowledging that everyone is in a race to become more diverse and build defensible moats within their product).
 * **Be environmentally aware:** You don't need to always use the latest model for that feature.
-Test more efficient model version for performance for the task at hand, if the output is acceptable, consider using greener compute options vs latest or research heavy models.
+Test more efficient model versions for performance for the task at hand, if the output is acceptable, consider using greener compute options vs latest or research heavy models.
 * **Enforce responsible governance:** Create clear policy on how your organisation uses AI, and stick to it.
 Keeping it updated doesn't mean you're not sticking to it, this space is changing so fast that it's important a policy reflects reality.
 Creating a visible policy also sets a precedence to your organisation that you take the ethical and compliance aspects seriously and that they form a core part of your values.
 * **Value humans:** Augmentation is more powerful than replacement.
 Technology that allows humans to focus on more valuable problems is generally good.
 Human judgement is also (usually) very good, and currently more consistent than AI.